-This document is intended to introduce the Xamarin platform and show it in action with a working mobile application.
+This document is intended to introduce the Xamarin platform.
 To learn more about the process of building mobile applications from design through to testing, refer to the Introduction to the Mobile Software Development Lifecycle document.

 Introduction to Xamarin

 When considering how to build iOS and Android applications, many people think that the indigenous languages, Objective-C and Java, respectively, are the only choice.
 However, over the past few years, an entire new ecosystem of platforms for building mobile applications has emerged.

 Xamarin is unique in this space by offering a single language – C#, class library, and runtime that works across all three mobile platforms of iOS, Android, and Windows Phone (Windows Phone’s indigenous language is already C#), while still compiling native (non-interpreted) applications that are performant enough even for demanding games.

 Xamarin is unique in that it combines all of the power of the indigenous platforms and adds a number of powerful features of its own, including:

 - Complete Binding for the Indigenous SDKs – Xamarin contains bindings for nearly the entire underlying platform SDKs in both iOS and Android.
 Additionally, these bindings are strongly-typed, which means that they’re easy to navigate and use, and provide robust compile-time type checking and during development.
 This leads to fewer runtime errors and higher quality applications.

 - Objective-C, Java, C, and C++ Interop – Xamarin provides facilities for directly invoking Objective-C, Java, C, and C++ libraries, giving you the power to use a wide array of 3rd party code that has already been created.
 This lets you take advantage of existing iOS and Android libraries written in Objective-C, Java or C/C++.
 Additionally, Xamarin offers binding projects that allow you to easily bind native Objective-C and Java libraries using a declarative syntax.